kylecoding1/hybrid-chaos-theory-cipher-with-a-lattice-based-approach/README.md

 The key evolution graph illustrates the dynamic nature of the Chaos-Lattice system compared to the static nature of Kyber and AES.
 Dynamic key evolution can enhance security by making it more difficult for an attacker to predict or find a pattern in the key sequence.
 This visual representation allows you to understand how keys change over iterations and can give insights into the robustness of the Chaos-Lattice system against certain types of attacks.

 ## Conclusion
-The Chaos-Lattice Cryptography System is a novel and complex cryptographic scheme that offers potential advantages in terms of complexity, unpredictability, and quantum resistance.
+The Chaos-Lattice Cryptography System is a complex cryptographic scheme that offers advantages in terms of complexity, unpredictability, and quantum resistance.
 By leveraging chaotic dynamics, lattice-based cryptography, and cryptographic hash functions, it introduces a robust and multifaceted approach to secure communication.

 ## License
 MIT